HTGenomeAnalysisUnit/Useful_tips/Sanger_FARM22_usage.md

 ### CARDINAL dashboard

-There are lots of plots displaying how the deconv, cell type assignment etc in the [official CARDINAL dashboard](https://apps.hgi.sanger.ac.uk/scrna/).
+There are lots of plots displaying how the deconvolution, cell type assignment etc. in the [official CARDINAL dashboard](https://apps.hgi.sanger.ac.uk/scrna/).

 Choose the ‘cardinal analysis’ tab to see the QC plots for each stage of the analysis for each tranche: